 How Long Does Botox® Last?

-Botox® is one of the most popular treatments against aging and wrinkles, and it has been used by doctors for many years now.
+While how long Botox® lasts varies from person to person, we typically see it last anywhere between 3-6 months, with an average of 4 months.
+Botox® is one of the most popular treatments against aging and wrinkles, and it has been used by physicians and other licensed healthcare providers for many years now.
 The reasons behind its popularity are not difficult to understand: Botox® is very efficient, delivers quick results and is relatively inexpensive.
 But how does it work and how long does it really last?

 How does Botox® really work?